Matt-The-Generico/easyascii/README.md

 There are 8 styles for the box: light, heavy, double, rounded, star, hash, plus and dots.

-There are 4 types of alert: sucess, info, error and warning.
+There are 4 types of alert: success, info, error and warning.

 ``easyascii.print_box("A message.", title="Info", style="rounded", align="center")``